-- 7. Pass a TB test prior to employment; - 8.
-Pass drug screening tests as required by agency's policies and procedures; - 9.
-Complete American Heart Association (AHA) recognized First Aid, CPR and seizure assessment training.
+- Complete American Heart Association (AHA) recognized First Aid, CPR and seizure assessment training.
 Psychiatrists, APRNs/CNSs/PAs, RNs and LPNs are exempt from this training.
-(See Appendix D); - 10.
-Non-licensed direct care staff are required to complete a basic clinical competency training program approved by the Office of Behavioral Health (OBH) prior to providing the service.
-(See Appendix D); - 11.
-Staff providing direct services to adult members must complete an approved PSR training, according to a curriculum approved by OBH prior to providing the service.
-(See Appendix D); - 12.
-Staff providing direct services to youth must have documented training related to the psychosocial rehabilitation model(s) utilized in the program; - 13.
-Effective for dates of service rendered on or after January 1, 2019, individuals rendering PSR services for the licensed and accredited provider agency must have an NPI number and that NPI number must be included on any claim submitted by that provider agency for reimbursement; and - 14.
-Effective on or after May 31, 2018, non-licensed individuals rendering PSR services are required to receive at least one hour per calendar month of personal supervision and training by the provider agency's mental health supervisor.
+(See Appendix D); - Non-licensed direct care staff are required to complete a basic clinical competency training program approved by the Office of Behavioral Health (OBH) prior to providing the service.
+(See Appendix D); - Staff providing direct services to adult members must complete an approved PSR training, according to a curriculum approved by OBH prior to providing the service.
+(See Appendix D.); - Staff providing direct services to youth must have documented training related to the psychosocial rehabilitation model(s) utilized in the program; - Effective for dates of service rendered on or after January 1, 2019, individuals rendering PSR services for the licensed and accredited provider agency must have an NPI number and that NPI number must be included on any claim submitted by that provider agency for reimbursement; and - Effective on or after May 31, 2018, non-licensed individuals rendering PSR services are required to receive at least one hour per calendar month of personal supervision and training by the provider agency's mental health supervisor.